Spring Cabbage – Młoda Kapusta

 Transfer roux to cabbage mixture, mix it well and cook uncovered for another 5 minutes until cabbage is tender but don’t overcook it.
 Remove the pot from the stove while the cabbage is still firm, otherwise it might go mushy.

-The Spring Cabbage is best when served warm as an addition to the main course, replacing the salad.
+The Spring Cabbage is best when served warm as the side dish to the main course, replacing the salad.
 It pairs really well with:

 It can also be served as a separate meal with potatoes or a slice of bread.